jaime-olivares/ppt-azure-icons/README.md

 The current update date is January 2021 (version 4), and the icons will be updated as new releases arrive.

 ## How to install the add-in
+Still determining how to deploy for public availability in AppSource.
+It seems individuals are not allowed.